About Blue Hills

 Blue Hills Certifications

 If Blue Hills Honey appears cloudy or has a crystallised texture (candied) when you receive it, it has not gone bad.
-That is normal for “cold processed” honey, indicating the honey was handled with the best of care.
+That is normal for “cold processed” honey.